lsuxrstudio/xrstudioguides/live-link/README.md

 ##### `Step 5.`\|`BTS`| :small_orange_diamond:

-Sometimes the blueprint will open up in the full editor and you can make the adjustments in the **Details** panel.
+Sometimes the blueprint will open up in the full editor and you can make the same adjustments in the **Details** panel.

 ![full bp editor](images/otherModeBP.png)